User-Defined Functions (UDF) explained

 apply_neighborhood

 Applies a process to a neighborhood of pixels in a sliding-window fashion with (optional) overlap.
 Data chunking in this case is explicitly controlled by the user.
 Dimensions and number of labels are fully preserved.
+This is the most versatile and widely used function to work with UDF’s.

 UDF function names and signatures